 providing representaton at the Human Rights Tribunal of Ontario in discrimination in employment issues including race, colour, gender, sexual orientation, disability and and marital status; providing representation before inquests under the Coroners Act;.

-Selwyn has represented police officers and civilian employees throughout Ontario and federally R.C.M.P. officers.
+Selwyn has represented police officers and civilian employees throughout Ontario and federally R.C.M.P. officers He has also represented the Police Service Commission in Guyana and the Guyana Police Force.
+In Trinidad, he has also represented police officers.

 Case highlights include: